opensearch-project/opensearch-migrations/README.md

 ```

-To include a testFixture dependency, define the import like
+To include a test Fixture dependency, define the import like

 ```groovy
 testImplementation testFixtures('org.opensearch.migrations.trafficcapture:trafficReplayer:0.1.0-SNAPSHOT')
 ```
+## Security

+See [SECURITY.md](SECURITY.md) for information about reporting security vulnerabilities.

+## License

+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- OpenSearch Community
+- Contributors and maintainers

+For more detailed information about specific components, please refer to the README files in the respective directories.